TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 }
 ~~~

-<span id="index-as-key">Additionally, if the list is static and will remain unchanged throughout the application's life, we can use the array index as a key.
-Though you should be careful when working with `index` as a key.</span>
+<span id="index-as-key">Additionally, if you're sure the list will remain unchanged throughout the application's life,  you can use the array index as a key.
+But this is not recommended, since it can lead to confusing bugs if the list *does* change with any items deleted, inserted or rearranged.
+You will learn more about this in the assignment section's linked articles.</span>

 ~~~jsx
 const months = ['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December'];